fastaistack/OpenPAI/doc/userguide.md

 ## 2. Standard User Functions

+### 2.1 Overview

 After successfully logging in as a Standard user, you can view an overview of the intelligent agents, engage in dialog interactions, and manage intelligent agents and prompt within the system.
 Additionally, you can evaluate various applications and manage various data, primarily including knowledge bases, databases, and professional lexicon.
 Regarding system usage, users can configure system settings to meet their personal preferences.

-### 2.1 Home

 ### 2.2 Chats